w0ut3r/MinecaftTest/README.md

 MinecaftTest
 ============

 Mincecaft testing environment:  this a testing environment.
-This is not meant to be used as a final mod
+This is not meant to be used as a mod in the game This is for learning and testing the code.